gabriel-enrique/simulation-and-modeling/Dump Truck/README.md

 ## Problem Description

-A dump truck pipeline system which consists of truck(s), loader(s) and scaler(s) needs to be analyzed.
+A dump truck pipeline system which consists of truck(s), loader(s) and scaler(s) needs to be analysed.
 A truck will arrive to the system at the loader queue.
 After the truck is done being loaded, the truck will enter the scaler queue.
-After done being scaled, the truck will exit the system and travel back to the start of the system, i.e. the loader queue.
+After done being scaled, the truck will exit the system and travel back to the start of the system, i.e., the loader queue.

 ## Simulation Model